simon-ritchie/apysc/docs_src/source/boolean.md

 # Boolean

-This page will explain the `Boolean` class.
+This page explains the `Boolean` class.

 Before reading on, maybe it is useful to read the following page: